Continuing medical education: Requirements

-In the United States, many states require CME for medical professionals to maintain their licenses.
-Within the United States, CME for physicians is regulated by the Accreditation Council for Continuing Medical Education (ACCME) and the American Osteopathic Association (AOA).
+In the United States, many state licensing boards and specialty certification boards require CME for medical professionals to maintain their licenses/certifications.
+Within the United States, requirements for CME activities for physicians are regulated by the American Academy of Family Physicians (AAFP) and the American Medical Association (AMA) in conjunction with the Accreditation Council for Continuing Medical Education (ACCME) and the American Osteopathic Association (AOA) for the respective credit systems.
+Entities such as state legislatures and specialty certification boards regulate what/how much CME must be obtained by physicians.

 In Canada, certification is provided by the Royal College of Physicians and Surgeons of Canada (RCPSC) and the College of Family Physicians of Canada (CFPC).
-The RCPSC is responsible for the development and implementation of all certifying examinations in each specialty other than Family Medicine.
-Specialist physicians who join the Royal College as Fellows maintain their knowledge, skills, competence and performance through participating in the Maintenance of Certification Program.
+The RCPSC is responsible for the development and implementation of all certifying examinations in each specialty other than family medicine.
+Specialist physicians who join the Royal College as fellows maintain their knowledge, skills, competence and performance through participating in the maintenance of certification program.
 For each five-year cycle, fellows of the college are required to document 400 credits, with a minimum of 40 credits obtained in each year of the cycle.
 Credits are earned at one to two credits per hour, based on the type of learning activity.
 The CFPC requires 250 credit-hours over a five-year cycle.
 Fifty credits must be obtained for each year of the cycle.
 To earn and maintain fellowship within the college, an additional 24 credit-hours of higher level learning are also required over each learning cycle.
 Similarly, each province and territory requires documentation of ongoing CME for licensure.

+Physician credit systems

+In the United States there are three major physician credit systems: